Yipara logoYipara

 AI Analyzes

-Our AI examines the skin for blackheads, pimples, pustules, inflammation, and patterns that distinguish canine acne from mange, folliculitis, or contact dermatitis.
+Our AI examines the skin for blackheads, pimples, pustules, inflammation, and patterns that distinguish canine acne from mange, skin infection, or skin reactions to allergens.

 Get Your Report